subha12/compneuro_prov/Auxillary/README.md

 Run it alongside the generated YAML files from this project

 This repository does not duplicate CLU code and instead references the official source.

+This project uses Jones Model from ModelDB - https://modeldb.science/136803